Delhi to make negative Covid-19 certificate mandatory for travellers from five states: Reports

 An official said that an order will be issued in this regard later in the day, according to PTI.
 The matter was discussed in a meeting of the Delhi Disaster Management Authority on Monday.

 Several states in India are witnessing a surge in coronavirus cases.
-On Tuesday, Maharashtra, Kerala, Tamil Nadu, Punjab, Karnataka and Gujarat – three of the five states that need a negative coronavirus certificate – accounted for 84% of the 10,584 new coronavirus cases reported on the day.
+On Wednesday, Maharashtra, Kerala, Tamil Nadu, Punjab, Karnataka and Gujarat accounted for 86.16% of the 13,742 new coronavirus cases reported in the last day.

 Besides Delhi, other states have started taking preventing measures to check the spread of the infection.
 Karnataka has also asked people from Maharashtra and Kerala to produce a negative coronavirus certificate, obtained through a test taken 72 hours before their journey to the state.